 If someone comes across a larger, elongated white feather, it indicates that the person will have to make a family or career decision in the next few days.
 The presence of a little white feather, however, is frequently a sign of good things to come.

-Black feathers are thought to signify the existence of certain unfavorable forces in life, according to a slightly different interpretation.
-Also, if an unmarried woman finds two peacock feathers, it is believed that she will marry that year.
+According to a slightly different interpretation, people believe that black feathers indicate the existence of certain unfavorable forces in life.
+Also, people believe that if an unmarried woman finds two peacock feathers, she will get married that year.

 If we delve further into the symbolism of peacock feathers, we find that they can actually offer strong spiritual and even magical protection from negative energy.